geoninja/Analytics/README.md

 5. Text Analytics
 6. Clustering
 7. Visualization
-8. Linear Optimization
+8. Linear Optimization (R script was written by the course's staff)
-9. Integer Optimization
+9. Integer Optimization  (no R code)